 Packing a Tent and Sleeping Bag Inside Internal Frame Backpacks

 You’ll almost always pack your tent and sleeping bag inside your internal frame backpack since they have so much more interior room than their external frame counterparts.
-It is possible to strap tents onto the outside of some internal frame backpacks, but it is generally done by more advanced hikers who can carry more weight and need more gear.
+It is possible to strap things onto the outside of some internal frame backpacks, but it is generally done by more advanced hikers who can carry more weight and need more gear.

 Pack your tent up as tightly as possible, according to the instructions of the tent manufacturer, to save room in your backpack.
 You’ll want to do the same with your sleeping bag, using compression straps which are available at outdoor gear stores.

-Also, make sure you arrange your equipment in the pack by weight, with the heavier items at the bottom, and the lighter items at the top.
+Also, make sure you arrange your equipment in the backpack by weight, with the heavier items at the bottom, and the lighter items at the top.
 Usually, this means your sleeping bag goes in first, followed by your tent.

 Carrying a Tent and Sleeping Bag Outside External Frame Backpacks